hey-om7/macropadarduino/readme.md

 - Key repeat or macro sequences
 - Configurable wake interval
-- Web UI for tone testing
+- ✅ Web UI / GUI for mapping keys ✅
-- GUI to drag-drop mappings to keys
 - Multi-device Bluetooth pairing memory

 ## Details on the library used can be found on below link: